adambajguz/Typin/Readme.md

 Services can be registerd using `ConfigureServices` or `UseStartup`.

-CliFx supports also `Scoped` services.
+Typin supports also `Scoped` services.
 A scope begins after parsing the console input, and ends with the command execution.

 ```c#
 public static class Program